 Below are 10 of the best road trips in Spain that you have to do while you’re in the country!

 Below are just a selection of the many Spanish road trips that you can do.
-These are road trips that I myself have done or are among the most popular routes in the country and some of the best road trips in Europe too!
+These are road trips that I have done or are among the most popular routes in the country and some of the best road trips in Europe too!

 Driving in Spain is the best way to get around the country, along with the reliable high-speed rail network.
 The benefit of driving is that you can stop when you want and go where you want, things you can’t do on a train.

 Backpacking in Spain is a lot of fun, and these road trips offer the best way to see this beautiful country!